 A complete application consists of:

-- Cover Page – Include your name and contact information, dissertation supervisor name and contact information, defense date (if degree not awarded), and 100-word abstract of your project.
+- Cover Page – Include your name and contact information, dissertation supervisor's name and contact information, defense date (if degree not awarded), and a 100-word abstract of your project.

 - CV (not to exceed two single-spaced pages, minimum font size 11) – List degrees, peer-reviewed publications, academic non-peer-reviewed publications, public scholarship, invited talks, conference papers, other relevant qualifications, specific research and language skills.